-Children and teenagers should be encouraged to read and read period.
-It won’t stunt their growth or cause their eyes to fall out if they escape with anything less than the award winners.
-I read Wonder Womancomic books.
-I still read Wonder Woman comic books.
 I also read Nancy Drew.
+I enjoy page-turning stories.
 In fact, I learned more than my father ever intended about 007-style romance by cracking the James Bond paperbacks he’d tucked away in a box in the basement.

-Here’s the catch: it absolutely matters that children and teenagers read good books.
-If they don’t, they’re missing out on books that will challenge them, inspire them to laugh, to cry, to dream, books that will make them readers and more critical thinkers for the rest of their lives.
-Fiction written on only one level with familiar characters who do not grow or change is like cotton candy.
-Fluffy, fun, but you can’t live on it.
+Yes, it absolutely matters that children and teenagers read thoughtfully layered books.
+If they don’t, they’re missing out on stories that will challenge them.
+Books that will make them more empathetic and better critical thinkers for the rest of their lives.

 But there’s is also much to be said for, say, mass-market series books, comfort books, fun books that are purely for escape.
 Many of them are deceptively simple, brilliantly rendered.